logo

 Anyone agreeing to act as an attorney under an LPA should be aware that they take on significant responsibilities under the Mental Capacity Act 2005.

-LPAs are becoming increasingly popular, with 848,896 registered in 2022, which is up almost 20% on 2021 figures.
+LPAs are becoming increasingly popular, with 1,161,958 registered in 2023, which is up 37% on 2022 figures.
 According to figures released by the Ministry of Justice, more than five million Lasting Powers of Attorney are now in place.
+And 1 of the main reasons for the rise is thought to be the ageing UK population

 Who can make a lasting power of attorney?